alpine-docker/multi-arch-docker-images/README.md

 * Build and push the images with latest version
 * Run the latest image locally and get the application version
 * Tag the image with the version, from previous step
-* push the image with version via tool called [crane](https://github.com/google/go-containerregistry/blob/main/cmd/crane/doc/crane.md)
+* push the image with versions via tool called [crane](https://github.com/google/go-containerregistry/blob/main/cmd/crane/doc/crane.md)